ViciousSquid/Dosidicus/README.md

 No two squids are wired the same.

-Early interactions permanently alter their structure.
+- Early interactions permanently alter their structure (good or bad!).
-Tiny differences amplify.
+- Tiny differences amplify.
-Habits form.
+- Habits form.
 Fears emerge.
 Personalities drift.

 Your squid's brain is a cognitive history - shaped by you.